kevnk/feedbackflow/README.md

 - Native messaging host to write feedback to a local log file
 - Python script to read and watch the feedback log
 - VS Code/Cursor integration via tasks
+- Easy addition of feedback log to Cursor composer context

 ## Installation